UMGGW 34x8 [M4] GW / N38

 In addition to immense power, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical devices and very advanced devices.
+- Significant importance in modern technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the aspect of protecting young children.
-Furthermore, tiny parts of these products can be problematic in medical diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the context of child safety.
+Furthermore, miniscule components of these devices are able to hinder the diagnostic process after entering the body.

 Neodymium magnets can demagnetize at high temperatures.